Fort Wayne Emergency Dentist

 If there is any question that you may have a broken jaw, you need to be checked by a doctor or a dentist specializing in oral surgery

 A toothache is a pain in and around the teeth and jaws.
-Tooth decay, an infection, loose or broken fillings, or receding gums can cause it.
+Tooth decay, an infection, loose or broken fillings, or receding gums.

 Dental Emergencies in Fort Wayne